squaredev-io/whitebox/docs/mkdocs/docs/tutorial/monitors_alerts.md

 ## Monitors

-You can create a monitor in whitebox so that alert are reated automaticaly when some value is out of bounds.
+You can create a monitor in whitebox so that alert are created automaticaly when some value is out of bounds.
 Here is an example:

 ```Python
 from whitebox import Whitebox, MonitorStatus, MonitorMetrics, AlertSeverity